-For each record of the Register, the QRAF foresees that one or more probability-consequences couple will be generated.
-Probabilities are evaluated using various available methodologies; Consequences are defined for each component, including uncertainties.
-The QRAF foresees the formulation of a blended consequence metric to be agreed in advance of any specific Risk Assessment with the Client.
+For each record of the Register, the QRAF foresees the generation of one or more probability-consequences couple.
+QRAF evaluates probabilities using various available methodologies.
+QRAF defines Consequences for each component, including uncertainties.
+The QRAF foresees the formulation of a blended consequence metric.
+The Client has to approve this in advance of any specific Risk Assessment.

-“Total risk” will be defined for each record.
+QRAF defines “Total risk” for each record.
 Deliverable of this Step will be a General Risk Scenario Register, sorted by decreasing “total risk” or other selected filters.

-The QRAF foresees an optional treatment of the prior results based on proprietary methodologies as follows: definition of the Client’s Tolerability Threshold for its operations.
-A ranking based on the intolerable part of risks will be developed to highlight critical areas of the operation and to guide recommendations on possible mitigations.
-This ranking leads to more effective risk based decisions.
+The QRAF foresees an optional treatment of the prior results based on proprietary methodologies.
+The procedure starts with the definition of the Client’s Tolerability Threshold for its operations.
+Thus we can rank risks on their intolerable part.
+As a result we highlight critical areas of the operation and we can guide recommendations on possible mitigations.
+Indeed, this ranking leads to more effective risk based decisions.

 As an option the QRAF foresees the probabilistic alternatives’ life-cycle evaluation “from cradle to grave” with CDA/ESM (Comparative Decision Analysis/Economic Safety Margin ©Oboni Riskope Associates Inc.).
-In this Step risk results from the prior steps will be integrated, meanwhile avoiding the pitfalls of other project evaluation methods such as NPV.
+In this Step we integrate risk results from the prior steps.
+Thus we avoid the pitfalls of other project evaluation methods such as NPV.

-The QRFA also comes complete with a set of communication docu-ments which allow to properly inform all the stakeholders on the outcome of the Risk Assessment.
-Figure 2 displays a typical ORE dashboard where it is possible to understand what are the most critical sources of threats to the company, which products and which hazardous sectors are loaded with the largest potential losses (split by type of loss: physical, BI, environmental, etc.), where the highest logistic risks are and even how the media vulnerabilities are distributed within several divisions (projects, alternatives, operations, etc.) of a same company.
+The QRFA also comes complete with a set of communication documents.
+They allow to properly inform all the stakeholders on the outcome of the Risk Assessment.
+Figure 2 displays a typical ORE dashboard where it is possible to understand:

-While all of Riskope’s work is tailored to meet the unique requirements of each assignment, chances are we have done work that is similar to your needs, and can provide you with an example of our work.
+While all of Riskope’s work is tailored to meet the unique requirements of each assignment, chances are we have done work that is similar to your needs.
+Thus we can provide you with an example of our work while respecting confidentiality.
 Contact us – we are here to help.